eth-pkg/eth-nodes/Roadmap.md

 rm packages-microsoft-prod.deb

   # Install the runtime
-sudo apt-get update
+sudo apt update
-sudo apt-get install -y aspnetcore-runtime-7.0
+sudo apt install -y aspnetcore-runtime-7.0

 # Install any of the following